Frequently asked questions

 How will a Cost Center’s position within Cost Center Hierarchy be made accessible outside of Workday?

 This will be made accessible by the Reference ID.
 The naming convention will include the hierarchical level.
+To learn more, please visit the UDDS Guidance page.

 What is happening to UDDS?